guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/PL.png" width=300>

 μPL measurements provide information about the optical and electronic properties of the material.
 Particularly, in nanobeam μPL, the background light is from the Quatum well emission and can be fitted with a Gaussian, while the 4 observed peaks refers to the different confinement mode of the photonic cristal and are fitted with a Lorentzian.
 By anylizing both the position and the quality factor of these curve, we can extract informations about the quality and the temperature of the nanobeam.
-The code for this curve can be found at `src/μPL/single-spectrum`.
+The code for this curve can be found in the folder `src/μPL/single-spectrum`.